NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

 **including Meta-Kernels and ORBNUM files**.
 Each kernel must be listed in a separate line using its file name.
 Additional trailing characters can be present as long as there are blank spaces between them and the kernel name.
-Lines containing text of any other kind is also acceptable.
+Lines containing text of any other kind are also acceptable.

 If the file names need to be modified, you can either use the original or the updated file name in the release plan, as long as the file name mapping is